LaxarJS/laxar/docs/manuals/installing_widgets.md

 This will also automatically install the latest version along with its Bower dependencies.
 To reference this widget from a JSON page definition, set the `widget` field to `'amd:laxar-headline-widget'`.
-This will use RequireJS to find the widget in the `bower_components` folder.
+This will cause LaxarJS to use RequireJS in order to find the widget in the `bower_components` folder.

 ### 2. Configure Paths for RequireJS